justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-Develop-Solutions-AI102.md

 ```

-Various tools can be used like Azure DevOps pipelines, Terraform which
+Various tools can be used like Azure DevOps, GitLab, Jenkins pipelines
-translates to Microsoft ARM deployment templates, GitLab, Jenkins.
+and Terraform which translates to Microsoft ARM deployment templates.
 AI
 Foundry resources like hub, projects, and endpoints can be created and
 managed using those DevOps tools.